kehikko/Account/README.md

-# module-Auth
+# Account-module
-Basic account and authentication
+Basic account and authentication handling for kehikko framework.